AmadoJunior/ErgoESP32/README.md

 ## Split Ortholinear Keyboard Prototype
 ### Uses low profile cherrymx switches.
-Mirrored switch footprint allows for the same PCB to be used on both sides for fast prototyping.
+Mirrored switch footprint allows the same PCB to be used on both sides for fast prototyping.

 ## TO DO
 ### - Design mutiplexer daughter board